The 15 Best Low-Cost Help Desk Software for Small Businesses

 Gorgias Pricing

-A practical tier for small ecommerce teams with steady but manageable support volume.
+The most realistic starting point for small ecommerce teams with steady order volume.

 7. HubSpot Service Hub (Best for Small Teams That Want Support, Sales, and Marketing in One System)